alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result-either/)

-A function stops being "just a calculation" once running it can call an HTTP API, read from or write to a database, write a file, print to the console, or observe time or randomness.
+A function is no longer "just a calculation" when running it can call an HTTP API, read from or write to a database, write a file, print to the console, or observe time or randomness.
 Here, *effect* just means that kind of observable interaction.
 A *pure* function, by contrast, always returns the same result for the same inputs and does not change anything outside itself.
 Earlier articles in this series used `Map` and `FlatMap` to compose calculations.
-Once effects are involved, when the function runs also matters.
+With pure functions, the question is whether the inputs determine the result.
+With effectful functions, it can also matter when, how often, and in what order the function runs.

-## When effects run
+## When timing matters

 As a quick refresher, consider a pure calculation: